kalendar/assessments/srl/motivation/self_efficacy/medium-summary.md

-Your score for self-efficacy for online learning is **medium**, meaning that you are probably somewhat confident in your ability to learn in an online environment.
+Your score for self-efficacy for online learning is **medium**, meaning you are probably somewhat confident in your ability to learn in an online environment.
 Boosting your self-efficacy is important because it can make you try harder, stay motivated, and persist even when something is difficult for you.

 Here are just a few strategies to improve your self-efficacy: